f97-backup/f97/CV.md

 _[2/2019 - 6/2020]_ - **Co-WELL**

 * [kakei+](https://kakei.fujinnotomo.co.jp/) all time working at CW only worked on this project, using React.js, Ant and PHP, Mysql as the backend.
+* I have a few other React Native projects from time to time but not worth mentioning.

 Education
 ---------